 Did you know that Rapunzel loved chomping nuts, salmon and spinach?
-Well… that’s not entirely true; she was locked in a tower, so it wasn’t exactly snacks on-demand, after all.
-But as the fairytale protagonist is known for her enviable mane, all 70 foot of it, she must have been getting her healthy hair vitamins and minerals from somewhere.
+Well… that’s not entirely true.
+She was locked in a tower, so it wasn’t exactly snacks on-demand.
+But since the fairytale protagonist is known for her enviable mane, all 70 feet of it, she must have been getting her healthy hair vitamins and minerals from somewhere.

-A healthy hair diet involves eating foods with beauty benefits, specifically nutrient-rich foods brimming with essential fatty acids, vitamin e, and protein all of which are scientifically-proven to help boost the quality of your strands.
+A healthy hair diet involves eating foods with beauty benefits.
+Sounds simple, right?
+Well, there’s a little more to it.
+A healthy diet to grow hair you’ve been dreaming of focuses on consuming nutrient-rich foods brimming with essential fatty acids, vitamin E, and protein, all of which are scientifically-proven to help boost the quality of your strands.

-Though some people out there are living, breathing Maybelline ads (yes, they were born with it), there are those of us that need to eat our way to a better barnet.
-The good news is that it’s entirely doable.
+Though some people out there are living, breathing Maybelline ads (yes, they were born with it), there are those of us that need to eat our way to better locks.
+The good news is that a healthy hair diet is entirely doable.
 The great news is that avocado toast is on the menu!

-Waking up like Rapunzel, or at least like an influencer, is within reach with the right grocery shopping approach.
+Waking up like Rapunzel, or at least like an influencer, is within reach with the right diet approach.
 Here’s how to give your hair the glow up it deserves.

 Essential Fatty Acids

-Not only do omega-3 rich foods help keep your skin in tip-top shape, they’re crucial for good hair days too.
-Look for oily fish options like salmon, tuna, and mackerel, as well as walnuts, almonds, flaxseed oil, and chia seeds.
+Not only do omega-3 rich foods help keep your skin in tip-top shape, but they’re also crucial for good hair days too.
+If you’re ready to tackle a healthy hair diet with everything you’ve got, look for oily fish options like salmon, tuna, and mackerel, as well as walnuts, almonds, flaxseed oil, and chia seeds.

-Yes, those little glow givers that we always hear about.
-Antioxidants essentially help keep the hair ‘fed’ and conditioned with lots of nutrients.
+Yes, those little glow-givers that we always hear about are crucial parts of a healthy hair diet, too.
+Antioxidants essentially keep the hair ‘fed’ and conditioned with lots of nutrients.
 To up your intake, head straight for the fresh produce aisle where fruits and vegetables – particularly blueberries, cherries, and sweet potatoes – are bountiful in antioxidants.